-As of September 30, 2022 the Company held 108,892 common shares of Global Energy Metals Corporation (TSXV:GEMC), and 196,309 common shares of Cypress Development Corp (TSXV:CYP).
+As of September 30, 2022 the Company held 108,892 common shares of Global Energy Metals Corporation (TSXV: GEMC), and 196,309 common shares of Century Lithium Corp.
+(TSXV: LCE), formerly Cypress Development Corp (TSXV: CYP).

 The Company has determined that it does not hold significant influence in any of its investments.
 The fair value is determined at each reporting date by reference to the closing price of these common shares which are publicly traded.